(Also see my notes on writing a technical paper.)

 Before starting to stand at your poster, supply yourself with food and (especially) drink.
 You don't want to leave your poster unattended, and if you are lucky there won't be any dead times during which you can leave anyway.

 Give the audience a handout to take with them, which will help them to remember your research.
 One good choice is a single sheet of paper that reproduces your poster on one side, and has a one-page description of your idea/technique/results on the other side.
+(Sometimes people will use, as the back side, the first page of a paper about the research.
+That contains the abstract and the first part of the introduction.)
 Don't forget to prominently include your contact information, and URLs for downloads or other information.
-Bring more of these than you think you will need; you may be surprised how fast they disappear.
+Bring more copies of the handout than you think you will need.

 Back to Advice compiled by Michael Ernst.Michael Ernst